 The citizens and visitors of Ponce Inlet should be proud of the men and women of the Ponce Inlet Police Department.
-Their commitment to excellence as shown by a sixth re-accreditation is a testament to their hard work and dedication.
+The commitment to excellence as shown by our team is a testament to their hard work and dedication.
 Excellence doesn’t happen by accident.

 About the Florida Police Accreditation Coalition, Inc.

 The Florida Police Accreditation Coalition, Inc. (FLA-PAC) is a not-for-profit organization representing a coalition of criminal justice agencies from across the State working together to achieve and maintain accredited status.
 FLA-PAC provides a network for law enforcement professionals, which encourages communication, mutual cooperation, support, and the sharing of resources in the pursuit and maintenance of accreditation.

 The Records Unit includes several staff members who serve as the first point-of-contact for citizens who visit the Police Department or call the non-emergency number.